sysdiglabs/promcat-resources/resources/apache/ALERTS.md

 # Alerts
-## NoInstanceUpOfApp
-No instances up.
-You can customize this alert to detect lack of instances of an specific app.

-## UpTimeLessThanOneHour
+## [Apache] No Instance Up
+No instances up
+## [Apache] Up Time Less Than One Hour
-Instance with UpTime less than one hour in app.
+Instance with UpTime less than one hour

-## TimeSinceLastOKRequestMoreThanOneHour
+## [Apache] Time Since Last OK Request More Than One Hour
-Time since last OK request higher than one hour in app.
+Time since last OK request higher than one hour

-## HighErrorRate
+## [Apache] High Error Rate
-High error rate in app.
+High error rate

-## HighResponseTime
-High response time in app.

-## HighRateOfBusyWorkersInInstance
-High rate of busy workers in instance.

-## LowOpenSlotsInApp
+## [Apache] High Rate Of Busy Workers In Instance
-Low workers in open_slot state in app.
+Low workers in open_slot state